Gynephilia (Attraction to Women)

 Clinical framing

-Gynephilia appears in the literature as a neutral measurement tool, not a diagnosis.
-No diagnostic manual lists it as a disorder, and the StatPearls paraphilia overview draws the line clearly: ordinary attraction to consenting adults is normophilic, and only persistent, distressing, or non-consensual interests fall under the paraphilia heading.
-Gynephilia sits firmly on the normophilic side.
-The only consent and ethics considerations are the universal ones that apply to any adult relationship.
+No. Gynephilia appears in the literature as a neutral measurement tool, not a diagnosis, and no diagnostic manual lists it as a disorder.
+The StatPearls paraphilia overview draws the line clearly: ordinary attraction to consenting adults is normophilic, and only persistent, distressing, or non-consensual interests fall under the paraphilia heading.
+Gynephilia sits firmly on the normophilic side, alongside the general adult-directed attraction described by teleiophilia.

 - Teleiophilia29/100Teleiophilia · Clinical ParaphiliasTeleiophilia is the erotic and romantic preference for physically mature adults: the statistically typical orientation.
 Coined in sexology as a neutral reference point for the age-focused (chronophilic) interests, it is explicitly not a paraphilia or disorder.29